Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/prod-azure-before-you-start.md

 tags:
   - Install AI Unlimited
   - Install on Azure
-  - Demo
+  - Production
 ---

 # Before you begin

 Make sure you have the following:

 - Azure account: An account with an active subscription (Subscription ID).
-If you don’t have an Azure subscription, create an [Azure free account](https://azure.microsoft.com/en-us/free).

-    - If you have a free account, go to your profile and change your subscription to pay-as-you-go.
-Then, remove the spending limit and request a quota increase in your region.
-    - If you are an Azure Enterprise user, contact your organization administrator for access.
+If you are an Azure Enterprise user, contact your organization administrator for access.

    - Optionally, install and set up the [Azure Command Line Interface (CLI)](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).

 import MyPartial from '/docs/_partials/_csp-before-you-start.mdx';